 Millie and Milo are a young, bonded pair of purebred Great Pyrenees who were found wandering in the woods early this summer by two good samaritans.
-No owner could be found (or own up to throwing them out in the woods).
 These two love people and are extremely affectionate, ride well in carriers in the car, and love to play with toys and tennis balls.
 Millie is afraid of thunderstorms and guns, but Milo seems fine with anything.
 Both are patient for grooming and nail clipping.
 Milo tested positive for Heartworm, was treated with immiticide in July and has since tested negative.
 Leash training is in progress, but since they are being kenneled outside, housetraining is unknown, but is usually a quick learn for pyrs.
 As of 11/2012, Millie weighs 75 lbs, Milo 86 lbs; they will probably grow for another year.
 After being shaved for the summer, their fur is growing back into full, beautiful pyr coats.

 NGPR Pooch Profile